bath-bcss/Technical-Labs/docs/Unix_Shell.md

 ![ReadFromFileOperator](Assets/Unix_Shell/ReadFromFileOperator.png)

-The `tail -n1` command returns the last line of the input stream.
+The `tail -n1` command returns the last line of the stdout.

 Lastly, you can connect one program to another with a pipe: `|`.
 With a pipe you can take the output of one program and feed it into another.